There a number of actions you should take to ensure that your app is secure before you put it into production.

-There are various methods for acquiring an access token (see Authentication and access in App Services).
+There are various methods for acquiring an access token (see Authenticating users and application clients).
 One method is to use the application or organization level client secret-client id combination.
 This method should not be used in client applications (this is, apps that are deployed to a device, and which authenticate and make calls against the API).

 That’s because a hacker could analyze your app (even a compiled, binary distribution of your app), and retrieve the secret-id combination.
 Armed with this information, an attacker could gain full access to the data in your account.

 Instead, use application user credentials.
 This means that your app’s users should provide a username and password.
 Your app would use these to authenticate against the API and retrieve an access token.

 The client secret-client id combination should be used only in secure, server-side applications where there is no possibility of a hacker gaining control of the credentials.